 John Adlard Rogers rightfully inherits the Penrose National Trust estate, one of Britain’s finest estates.
 Rogers, 31, was finally able to prove that he was the illegitimate son of the previous owner, Charles Rogers.
 The test confirms John Rogers’ long-held claim that he was Charles Rogers’ son.

-A long line of owners uprooted by DNA test for inheritance
+A long line of owners uprooted by DNA test inheritance

 Charles Rogers was the last in a long line of aristocratic owners who had owned the estate for generations.
 Since he was eight years old, Jordan suspects that Mr Rogers was his father since the age of 8.
 However, his requests for a DNA test were always subject to denial.

 But then Mr Rogers died due to health reasons involving drug use in August 2018 at the age of 62.
 Subsequently, Jordan was finally able to take the DNA test.
-The results prove that he was indeed the rightful heir.
+The test to prove that he was indeed the rightful heir.

 Jordan admits to struggles with making ends meet on his salary as a care worker for many years.
 He has now moved into the large house, located between Porthleven and Helston in Cornwall.
 The Rogers family gave the property to the National Trust in 1974 in return for a 1,000-year lease so they could continue to live there.